Eighties Part One

 That's me in the pool getting my shot stuffed by Tom Easley.
 If you look closely, even though I am getting stuffed, I was smiling!
 These were very happy times for me.

 It was all buddy-buddy at first.
 Then I started to notice that many of my students in this group were beginning to pair off and develop dating relationships.
-Since I wasn't dating at all thanks to my complicated relationship with Cindy, I was in a perfect position to watch.
+Since I wasn't dating at all thanks to my complicated relationship with Victoria, I was in a perfect position to watch.

 These new relationships seemed vaguely incestuous.
 To this point, everyone had been like brothers and sisters.
 It was funny how awkward it was to break the unspoken barriers.
 It isn't always that easy to take things from 'friends' to 'lovers'.